mermaid-js/mermaid/docs/README.md

 2. yarn add mermaid

 3. yarn add --dev mermaid
+    this will add mermaid as a dev dependency
 ```

 ## To install mermaid without a bundler, one can use the script tag like so: